isomerpages/mlaw-corp/news/speeches/_posts/2025-03-26-post-Welcome Address by 2M Edwin Tong SC at the Access to Justice Symposium 2025.md

 {:start="17"}
 17. We have also expanded criminal legal aid, through the Criminal Legal Aid Scheme (CLAS), which is administered by PBSG.

-</p><p style="margin-left: 40px">(1) In 2015, MinLaw started to fund CLAS directly, which enabled even more to qualify for legal aid.
+<p style="margin-left: 40px">(1) In 2015, MinLaw started to fund CLAS directly, which enabled even more to qualify for legal aid.</p>

-</p><p style="margin-left: 40px">(2) In 2022, we took a further step – we set up the Public Defender’s Office (PDO) to provide criminal legal aid to needy Singaporeans and permanent residents (PRs).
+<p style="margin-left: 40px">(2) In 2022, we took a further step – we set up the Public Defender’s Office (PDO) to provide criminal legal aid to needy Singaporeans and permanent residents (PRs).
 Last year, PDO received almost 1,900 applications – in its second year of running – with about 1,000 applications assessed to be eligible.
 A part of these applications was then referred to CLAS.
-Between PDO and CLAS, there is a system that is worked out to serve the needy applicants in the criminal legal aid system.
+Between PDO and CLAS, there is a system that is worked out to serve the needy applicants in the criminal legal aid system.</p>

 {:start="18"}
 18. We also updated the means thresholds for both civil as well as criminal legal aid last year.
 We do so regularly, and we did it last year to keep pace with the increase in household income and property value in recent years.
 This is to ensure that we keep a fairly clear eye on the group of Singaporeans, as well as PRs, who would be able to qualify for legal aid, and ensure that despite the growth in real income levels, the same group will remain eligible for assistance.